Delivery drone: Ground control system

-Delivery drones rely on ground control systems both for safe operations and for their commercial operations.
-For safe operations, the drone operator needs to manage their fleet of aircraft and how they integrate into the broader airspace.
+Delivery drones heavily rely on ground control systems both for ensuring safe operations and supporting their commercial operations.
+This UAV operator enables communication and control over the drone as well as its payloads.
+This can be completed by setting parameters for autonomous operations or allowing direct control of the UAV.
+In terms of safety, the drone operator needs to manage their fleet of aircraft and how they integrate into the broader airspace.
 For commercial use cases, the ground systems allow for receiving and tracking orders.